sachinbhat024/Airline-Customer-Satisfaction-ML/README.md

 The project was commissioned by the Customer Insights Manager, VayuAir Australia (a fictitious airline).
 Their objective is to extract insights from the data and predict customer satisfaction while identifying the ways to boost customer engagement and retention.
-We have identified it as a classification problem and used the supervised machine learning’s logistic regression approach through the LogisticRegression functionality from the scikit-learn library to solve this.
+I rightly identified it as a classification problem and used the supervised machine learning’s logistic regression approach through the LogisticRegression functionality from the scikit-learn library to solve this.
 Factors such as flight distance, online check